 Embellish your board with things you are thankful for, hang, and you’re done!

 The best part about this project is that it doesn’t have to be limited to the “thankful” theme.
-Use any word you like for the text and hang something different below if you choose.
+In addition, use any word you like for the text and hang something different below if you choose.

 I’m not sure which sign I prefer more…which thankful sign is your favorite?